-Keeping the secret: 9 reasons NOT finding out the sex of my babies was the best thing ever
+Keeping it secret: 9 reasons NOT finding out the sex of my babies was the best thing ever

 When I was pregnant with my first baby, the midwife as the hospital where I had my scan at was genuinely surprised when I asked her not to tell me if she happened to spot what sex my unborn baby was.